 DNS queries resolve in a number of different ways.
-A client can sometimes answer a query locally using cached information obtained from a previous query.
+A client can sometimes answer a query locally using cached (stored) information obtained from a previous query.
 The DNS server can use its own cache of resource record information to answer a query.

 In addition, the client itself can attempt to contact additional DNS servers to resolve a name.
 When a client does so, it uses separate and additional queries based on referral answers from servers.
 This process is known as iteration.
 For example, if I ask for ‘www.example.com’, an ‘A’ record might not exist.
 It might actually return a CNAME telling me that I should make another request to find out what the IP address is.

 In general, the DNS query process occurs in two parts: